Nissan 200 SX Auto Transport Rates

 In 1995, Nissan re-launched the 200SX name in North America to define a two-door version of the Nissan Sentra, which replaced the Sentra coupe that was discontinued in 1994 and the Nissan NX that was discontinued in 1993.
 The latest 200SX came with either a 1.6 L 4-cylinder GA16DE engine or the 2.0 L SR20DE in the sporty SE-R model.
 This particular front-wheel drive body style was sold in Japan and Mexico as the Nissan Lucino.
 In most markets, including Europe, Australia, and New Zealand, the S14 chassis succeeded the S13 as the new 200SX.
 Then, in 1997, the 200SX was given a makeover along with the Silvia and 240SX, which resulted in adding new headlamps with projector optics.
 To end the naming confusion, 1998 would be the last year for the 200SX in Europe.

 Just like the Nissan Sentra, the successor model 200SX is an easy vehicle to ship using our original auto transport quote calculator.
+Because there are several versions of the 200SX sold around the globe, it is important to note the vehicle’s specifications, which may be found on Edmunds, to ensure receiving an accurate transport quote.
+In general, because of its compact size and light weight, the Nissan 200SX is a preferred vehicle by auto transporters.
 To learn more about Nissan and the model 200SX please go here.